christian-vorhemus/autcar/docs/Hardware_Assembly.md

 <img src="../images/A7.jpg" width="400">

-Afterwards, put both back wheel into the motor bracket.
+Afterwards, plug both motors into the motor bracket.

 <img src="../images/A8.jpg" width="400">